thechard/engineering-management/BookList.md

 ###### Patrick Lencioni

 #### Why I read this
 This book was recommended to me by my direct manager when I first became a people lead.
 When I first became a people lead I was the direct manager of 4 engineers and 1 qualtiy assurance engineer, all working in the same team as myself.
 My team wasn't very functional when I first joined.
-I could go on for a while about all the problems I saw, but here's a few of the biggest issues I first noticed: people worked on anything they liked, they weren't collaborative, people were being left out/behind and they couldn't easily explain why the options they chose were the best choice.
+I could go on for a while about all the problems I saw, but here's a few of the biggest issues I first noticed: people worked on anything they liked regardless of if it helped towards the teams long term goals, they didn't collaborate with each other, people were being left out/behind and they couldn't easily explain why the options they chose were the best choice.

 This book is a really interesting story that get's into how to build a great team and some of the warning signs to look out for in your team.
 This book helped me to see the forrest for the tree's and prioritise which problems in my team to tackle first.